GabeScott/standard-works-vault/General Conference/2013 October - Come, Join with Us.md

 As an Apostle of the Lord Jesus Christ and as one who has seen firsthand the councils and workings of this Church, I bear solemn witness that no decision of significance affecting this Church or its members is ever made without earnestly seeking the inspiration, guidance, and approbation of our Eternal Father.
 This is the Church of Jesus Christ.
 God will not allow His Church to drift from its appointed course or fail to fulfill its divine destiny.

+## There Is Room for You

 To those who have separated themselves from the Church, I say, my dear friends, there is yet a place for you here.

 Come and add your talents, gifts, and energies to ours.
 We will all become better as a result.

-Some might ask, “But what about my doubts?”
+*Some might ask, “But what about my doubts?”*

 It’s natural to have questions—the acorn of honest inquiry has often sprouted and matured into a great oak of understanding.
 There are few members of the Church who, at one time or another, have not wrestled with serious or sensitive questions.
 One of the purposes of the Church is to nurture and cultivate the seed of faith—even in the sometimes sandy soil of doubt and uncertainty.
-Faith is to hope for things which are not seen but which are true.7
+Faith is to hope for things which are not seen but which are true.[^7]

-Therefore, my dear brothers and sisters—my dear friends—please, first doubt your doubts before you doubt your faith.8 We must never allow doubt to hold us prisoner and keep us from the divine love, peace, and gifts that come through faith in the Lord Jesus Christ.
+Therefore, my dear brothers and sisters—my dear friends—please, first doubt your doubts before you doubt your faith.[^8] We must never allow doubt to hold us prisoner and keep us from the divine love, peace, and gifts that come through faith in the Lord Jesus Christ.

-Some might say, “I just don’t fit in with you people in the Church.”
+*Some might say, “I just don’t fit in with you people in the Church.”*

 If you could see into our hearts, you would probably find that you fit in better than you suppose.
 You might be surprised to find that we have yearnings and struggles and hopes similar to yours.
 Your background or upbringing might seem different from what you perceive in many Latter-day Saints, but that could be a blessing.
 Brothers and sisters, dear friends, we need your unique talents and perspectives.
 The diversity of persons and peoples all around the globe is a strength of this Church.

-Some might say, “I don’t think I could live up to your standards.”
+*Some might say, “I don’t think I could live up to your standards.”*

 All the more reason to come!
 The Church is designed to nourish the imperfect, the struggling, and the exhausted.
-It is filled with people who desire with all their heart to keep the commandments, even if they haven’t mastered them yet.
+It is filled with people who *desire* with all their heart to keep the commandments, even if they haven’t *mastered* them yet.

-Some might say, “I know a member of your Church who is a hypocrite.
-I could never join a church that had someone like him as a member.”
+*Some might say, “I know a member of your Church who is a hypocrite.
+I could never join a church that had someone like him as a member.”*

-If you define hypocrite as someone who fails to live up perfectly to what he or she believes, then we are all hypocrites.
+If you define *hypocrite* as someone who fails to live up perfectly to what he or she believes, then we are all hypocrites.
 None of us is quite as Christlike as we know we should be.
 But we earnestly desire to overcome our faults and the tendency to sin.
 With our heart and soul we yearn to become better with the help of the Atonement of Jesus Christ.

 If these are your desires, then regardless of your circumstances, your personal history, or the strength of your testimony, there is room for you in this Church.
 Come, join with us!

+## Come, Join with Us!

 In spite of our human imperfections, I am confident that you will find among the members of this Church many of the finest souls this world has to offer.
 The Church of Jesus Christ seems to attract the kind and the caring, the honest and the industrious.

 If you expect to find perfect people here, you will be disappointed.
-But if you seek the pure doctrine of Christ, the word of God “which healeth the wounded soul,”9 and the sanctifying influence of the Holy Ghost, then here you will find them.
+But if you seek the pure doctrine of Christ, the word of God “which healeth the wounded soul,”[^9] and the sanctifying influence of the Holy Ghost, then here you will find them.
 In this age of waning faith—in this age when so many feel distanced from heaven’s embrace—here you will find a people who yearn to know and draw closer to their Savior by serving God and fellowmen, just like you.
 Come, join with us!

+## Will Ye Also Go Away?

-I am reminded of a time in the Savior’s life when many abandoned Him.10 Jesus asked His twelve disciples:
+I am reminded of a time in the Savior’s life when many abandoned Him.[^10] Jesus asked His twelve disciples:

 “Will ye also go away?

-“Then Simon Peter answered him, Lord, to whom shall we go? thou hast the words of eternal life.”11
+“Then Simon Peter answered him, Lord, to whom shall we go? thou hast the words of eternal life.”[^11]

 There are times when we have to answer the same question.
 Will we also go away?
 Or will we, like Peter, hold fast to the words of eternal life?